figaw/praqma.com/_training/git-bootcamp.md

 title:    Git Boot Camp
 duration: One day
 level:    Software developers, Architects, DevOps and Continuous Delivery practitioners
-caption:  Use this training to get to gain a solid working understanding of Git
+caption:  Use this training to get a solid working understanding of Git
 type:     This class has plenty of hands-on exercises to familiarize yourself with the nitty-gritty details of Git
 location: Copenhagen, Stockholm, Oslo
-avatar:   /images/training/git-logo.png
+avatar:   /images/training/course_room_4x3.png
 ---

 ##One Day intensive hands-on training